pll9966000/MSc-Project/README.md

 # MSc-Project
-This repositorie consists of three parts, the code folder, the data folder and a README.txt.
+This repositorie consists of three parts, the source code folder, the data folder and a README.txt.

 //code folder//.